sebastianbastian12/cse210-projects/README.md

 For purposes of the first assigment of the first week of the semester, I am adding this information to prove the Git commands and their success functionality at Gihub.

+Adding more information to check out the extension functionality of Github with VS code.